BobbyLeonard/docker-snmp-listener/README.md

 `docker build -t snmplistener .`

+You can now delete `envvars.txt`

 `docker run --name snmplistener -d -v ~/snmp-listener-logs:/app/log -p 1161:1161/udp snmplistener`

 Logs of received traps will be stored in `~/snmp-listener-logs/`

 To check the container for errors : `docker logs snmplistener`

-The default securityEngineId is `0102030405060708`
+The default securityEngineId is 0102030405060708

-If you require a differnet EngineID edit the following line in main.py before building :
+If you require a differnet EngineID edit the following line in main.py before building.

 `securityEngineId=v2c.OctetString(hexValue='0102030405060708')`